 Abstract

 In this paper, we review recent studies on the impact of mergers on investments.
-First, we examine how mergers among competing incumbents influence firms' incentives to develop new products and undertake cost-reducing or quality-enhancing investments.
-Second, we analyze how an incumbent's acquisition of an innovative entrant affects the investment incentives of both parties.
-Third, we discuss the effects of vertical mergers on the investment decisions of both upstream and downstream firms.
-Finally, we outline a few directions for future research.
+We begin by examining how mergers among competing incumbents influence firms’ incentives to develop new products and undertake cost-reducing or quality-enhancing investment.
+We then analyze how an incumbent’s acquisition of an innovative entrant affects the investment incentives of both parties.
+Next, we discuss the effects of vertical mergers on the investment decisions of both upstream and downstream firms.
+Finally, we highlight several policy-relevant insights from the literature and suggest directions for future research.

 Keywords